uwspstar/FullStack/Linux/readme.md

 Directories can also be deleted using the "rm" keyword, with the added option "-r" ("recursive").
 You can also use "-f" ("force") to prevent warnings.

+**** Warning: "rm -rf" is a dangerous command!
+Be extremely careful what folder you pass to it because you will never get it back ****
 ```
 - file
 ```